Fiserv/Commerce-Hub/docs/Resources/Master-Data/Gateway-Response.md

 title: gatewayResponse
 -->

-The below table identifies the required parameters in the `gatewayResponse` object.
+The below table identifies the parameters in the `gatewayResponse` object.

 | Variable | Type | Maximum Length | Description |
 | ----- | ----- | ----- | ----- |